unit-io/unitdb/memdb/README.md

 ```

 #### Deleting a message
-Deleting a key-value pair use DB.Delete() function.
+use DB.Delete() function to delete a key-value pair.

 ```
     if err := db.Delete(1); err != nil {